-Whether you have been given the job of organizing your work Christmas party or you are throwing one for your family and friends, this guide will help you throw an awesome Christmas party that everyone will enjoy!!
+So you have been given the job of organising your work Christmas party, or you are throwing one for your family and friends… Event planning can be a daunting process but when planned properly it’s a very rewarding experience.

 The budget is the most important part of organizing any event, if you are organizing a work Christmas party, make sure you consult your employer regarding the budget of the event.
-Make sure you include the cost of venue, decorations, invitations, food, presents etc.
+Make sure you include the cost of the venue, decorations, invitations, food, presents etc.

-First things first, you will need to draft up a guest list, write down the name of everyone you want to invite factoring in whether they have partners and children.
+A lot of aspects in planning any event depend on the guest list.
+Write down the name of everyone you want to invite factoring in whether they have partners and children.
 Get it approved by your employer, friend or family member so that your able to double check you haven’t overlooked anyone.
 Then once you have handed/sent out the invitations and people are starting to RSVP you can start to tick off who has confirmed to get a rough idea on how many people will be coming.

 It is always a good idea to keep the list handy at all times just in case you have forgotten someone.